 (2) In subregulation (1) —

-“telecommunications network” has the same meaning as in the Telecommunications Act 1997 of the Commonwealth.
+telecommunications network has the same meaning as in the Telecommunications Act 1997 of the Commonwealth.

 3A.
 Classes of prescribed persons to whom Minister may delegate powers under section 18

 (1) Persons of the classes described in subregulation (2) are prescribed for the purposes of section 9(1)(c) of the Act when the power to be delegated is —